Health Sciences Main Menu

 Master of Public Health

 Accredited by CEPH.
 The purpose of the Master of Public Health (MPH) degree is to provide students with mastery of theory, knowledge, and skills in areas of public and community health.
 The program prepares students with a broad foundation in all five core areas of public health: health behavior and education, health services administration, epidemiology, biostatistics, and environmental health sciences.
 The program emphasis in Community Health Education also exposes students to specialized training in health promotion and education methods, health communication, program planning and evaluation, and program management.
-All students have an opportunity to apply learned skills in practice during a culminating capstone course and a two-term, supervised practicum (internship) experience in the community.
+All students have an opportunity to apply learned skills in practice during a culminating capstone course and a supervised practicum (internship) experience in the community.
 Students also have the opportunity to develop other areas of professional interest through electives, student organizations, and faculty research.

 The mission of the MPH program at AASU is to support and enhance public health for the Georgia coastal region through workforce development, research, and community service.

 To be a principal center of public health education, information, and advocacy in the Georgia coastal region.

 - To prepare, encourage, and recognize academic achievement in public health students in order to create effective public health professionals.

 - To enhance the body of knowledge in public health through academic and applied research.

 - To provide leadership, expertise, and assistance in public health education and promotion that responds to changing community health needs.

 The MPH program embraces values that align with the values of Armstrong Atlantic State University: